C++ Structures

 Structure Variables

-In C++, a structure variable is a data type that allows you to store multiple data fields of different types under a single name.
-It is used to create a user-defined data type that represents a group of related values.
+A structure variable is a data type that allows storing multiple data fields of different types under a single name.
+It represents a group of related values.
+To access the fields of a structure variable, you first need to create an instance of the structure:

 Person myPerson;